-- b. payments using a purchase card; and - c. other payments approved by the County Treasurer. - E7.
-Unless otherwise included under a non-order exception, all purchases require a formal purchase order and provision of a purchase order number. - E8.
-Orders raised in My Finance must be either against the catalogue listings or the relevant contract entry first.
+- b payments using a purchase card; and - c other payments approved by the County Treasurer - E7 Unless otherwise included under a non-order exception, all purchases require a formal purchase order and provision of a purchase order number. - Orders raised in My Finance must be either against the catalogue listings or the relevant contract entry first.
 These will have a contract code prefixed by 'IA'.
-Where a contract does not exist in My Finance the order is to be placed as free text against the ProClass/Category code relevant (or closest to) to the area of purchase. - E9.
-It is not acceptable to use random ProClass/Category codes when placing free-text orders. - E10.
-Orders may be rejected internally where they are seen to ignore the contract or relevant ProClass code requirements. - E11.
-Where an order is to receive more than one invoice, 'blanket / limit' orders should be considered and implemented. - E12.
-All blanket / limit orders raised shall carry on the order suitable wording to ensure suppliers are aware that the order raised is that of the blanket / limit variety and is not a formal commitment of to spend the total amount. - E13.
-Users must ensure that the order carries sufficient wording to provide clarity to the supplier as to which set of legal terms and conditions the purchase is referring.
-All orders raised against a MyFinance contract will automatically carry the IA contract reference number. - E14.
-In the absence of any other instructions, all orders issued default suppliers to the standard terms and conditions shown on the Council internet. - E15.
-When liaising with suppliers, purchase order numbers should be conversed rather than requisition numbers. - E16.
-Requisitions raised may be immediately released as orders where the order value is below any agreed user self-authorisation limit.
-Alternatively, all requisitions will require approval within MyFinance.
+Where a contract does not exist in My Finance the order is to be placed as free text against the ProClass/Category code relevant (or closest to) to the area of purchase. - E9 It is not acceptable to use random ProClass/Category codes when placing free-text orders. - E10 Orders may be rejected internally where they are seen to ignore the contract or relevant ProClass code requirements. - E11 Where an order is to receive more than one invoice, 'blanket / limit' orders should be considered and implemented. - E12 All blanket / limit orders raised shall carry on the order suitable wording to ensure suppliers are aware that the order raised is that of the blanket / limit variety and is not a formal commitment of to spend the total amount. - Users must ensure that the order carries sufficient wording to provide clarity to the supplier as to which set of legal terms and conditions the purchase is referring.
+All orders raised against a MyFinance contract will automatically carry the IA contract reference number - E14 In the absence of any other instructions, all orders issued default suppliers to the standard terms and conditions shown of the Council internet. - E15 When liaising with suppliers purchase order numbers should be conversed rather than requisition numbers.